-As with most products, we found that the best place to start our research was by reading reviews from other parents on all the different types of pacifiers on the market.
-From there, we focused our options and talked to four opinionated moms about their pacifier use with their babies.
-Real-world testing of several pacifiers with real babies helped us narrow down the field from the initial list of 20 potential candidates.
+As with most parents, began our research by reading reviews from other parents on all the different types of pacifiers on the market.
+From there, we narrowed down our options and talked to four opinionated moms about pacifier use with their babies.
+Real-world testing of several pacifiers with real babies helped us narrow down the field further from the initial list of 20 potential candidates.

 - Material: Medical-grade silicone